jlinoff/pam/README.md

 In a nutshell they are:

-1. Display information about the application.
+1. Display information About the application.
 1. Create New Record.
 1. Edit Record.
 1. Delete Record.